 The next Barrio Bravo that I have decided to revisit digitally is south/southwest of the Centro Histórico.
 Although the “tough neighborhood” in question is neither as sprawling as Iztapalapa, nor as dense as Tepito, nor as jam-packed with history as Tlatelolco, it houses several hundred thousand Chilangos and has just enough points of interest to merit a few paragraphs in this blog series.

 Doctores is so named because several of its streets are named after various doctors of some renown.
 Dr. Olvera, for example, was an 18th-century forensic scientist.
-Roughly the large colonia stretches runs from Arcos de Belén in the north to Viaducto in the south, and from Avenida Cuauhtémoc in the west to Eje Central in the east.
+Roughly speaking, the large colonia stretches runs from Arcos de Belén in the north to Viaducto in the south, and from Avenida Cuauhtémoc in the west to Eje Central in the east.
 The entirety of Doctores lies within Cuauhtémoc delegación (borough), which also governs the always-bustling Centro Histórico.

 If you were to study an aerial map, you might notice that the streets of Doctores appear to run within a stone’s throw of such trendy neighborhoods as Roma and Narvarte.
 As such, the “high crime” of Doctores occasionally spills over into the outlying streets of those neighborhoods.
 A 2007 study by La Jornada listed Doctores as the fourth-most-dangerous neighborhood in Mexico City (based on the number of reported crimes).